John Parker (rower): Sporting career

-Rower (1981–1993), also Olympic rower (1992)
+Rower (1981–1993)

 He was a three-year stroke of the Princeton varsity heavyweight crew and prior to that a Groton School oarsman including captain in his senior year.
 An Eastern Sprints medalist, he also earned two gold medals at Canadian Henley with the Potomac Boat Club while attending Princeton, and rowed on the U.S. Pre-Elite Team.
 In 1989, Parker was named to the U.S. National Team.
 He rowed in heavyweight eight, four, and pair winning national and international medals.
 In 1992, he stroked the U.S. men's heavyweight eight to a fourth place finish at the Olympic Games in Barcelona.

-Rowing Coach
+Rowing coach

-Beginning as Assistant Coach (1990–1993), University Coach (1993–1999)
+Beginning as assistant coach (1990–1993), university coach (1993–1999)

 After a brief stint as the middle school coach at Belmont Hill School, he began coaching in 1990, as men's freshman lightweight coach at Princeton, his alma mater.
 Under his guidance, the Tigers captured several Eastern Sprints medals, including a gold in the first freshman eights race in 1993.
 They also won three consecutive second freshman titles.
 In 1993–1999, he was named freshman coach and recruiting coordinator at the University of Washington.
 Parker's eight won the IRA in 1997 completing a historic sweep for UW, a first since 1950, was second in 1998, and took three Pacific Coast championships in total over his tenure.

-USRowing Assistant Coach (1997 – 1999, 2005 – 2007), Columbia University Assistant Coach (2005)
+USRowing assistant coach (1997–1999, 2005–2007) and Columbia University assistant coach (2005)

 1998–99, during the summers, he assisted head coach Mike Teti with the US National Team, which won two world championship gold medals with the heavyweight eight and one with the Men's coxed pair.
 In 2004–2005 returning to coaching after a full time exhibiting art career, John Parker was named the assistant men's lightweight coach at Columbia.
 His crews completed a historic sweep of Harvard during the season, both winning championship medals at the Eastern Sprints.

-Rowing Head Coach and Rowing Management Positions
+Head coach and management positions

-Beginning as Head Coach (2006–2007), (2008–2009)
+Head coach (2006–2009)

 While coaching the national team, Parker took the reins of the Rutgers lightweight rowing team as they tried to keep Varsity status at the University.
 They won the Durand Cup against Dartmouth and Yale for the first time since 1978.
 After joining USRowing's coaching staff full-time in June 2007 as a men's assistant coach, overseeing the lightweight men's team, he became the USRowing Lightweight Head Coach.

-Director Oklahoma City National High Performance Center (2009–2011) Director Rowing Talent Center in Rotterdam, NL (2012–2013)
+National high performance center director (2009–2013)

 From 2009 to 2011, John Parker was named the director and head coach of the Oklahoma City National High Performance Center.
 In conjunction with USRowing and the Oklahoma City Boathouse Foundation.
 2012–2013 Parker was named Co-Director of Rowing Talent Center, Rotterdam, NL.